Jordan expected to be introduced Tuesday at RU

 The scandal also forced former athletic director Tim Pernetti, the university's interim general counsel and assistant coach Jimmy Martelli to resign.

 Jordan, 58, played for the Scarlet Knights from 1973-77, and was the point guard on the team that went to the Final Four in 1976.
 He interviewed for the position in 2010, as well, when Rice eventually landed the job.

 He'll have plenty of work to do.
 Rutgers went 15-16 last season, and since the schedule ended, five Scarlet Knights have asked to leave the program.
 The latest is starting guard Eli Carter, who broke his leg late in the season.

 The NCAA on Monday said it will work with the receiving institutions to process each transfer request, and including waiver requests to forego sitting out a season.
 Those will be judged a case-by-case basis.

 "NCAA staff is prepared to move quickly in reviewing any request it receives,'' the NCAA said in an email to The Associated Press.

-Rice did not make it to postseason play in his three years, and Rutgers hasn't been to the NCAA tournament since 1991.
+Rice did not make it to postseason play in his three years on the job, and Rutgers overall hasn't been to the NCAA tournament since 1991.
 Jordan's first season will be Rutgers' last in the Big East, and the Scarlet Knights will join the Big Ten in 2014-15.